gmagistr/gmagistr/README.md

 - 👋 Hi, I’m @gmagistr
 - 👀 I’m interested in Speech production and perception.
 I love learning new things about meaning and how it is linguistically conveyed.
 - 🌱 I’m currently learning Python, ML&DL, Neurolinguistics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on neurolinguistics, speech prosody
 - 📫 How to reach me: giuseppe.magistro@ugent.be